ShivamJ45/totalitycorp-frontend-challenge/README.md

 # totalitycorp-frontend-challenge
-This project is a clone of the Starcbucks homepage page.
+This project is a clone of the Starbucks homepage page.

 Features:
 |Website contains a footer and a navigation bar.